Nazim-fad/Simulation-and-numerical-analysis/Percolation/README.md

 you should get the Monte Carlo simulation results in the console (mean, standard deviation, confidence interval of the percolation threshold).

+## TODO

+- [] Fix the backwash problem.
+- [] Add a GUI to visualize the percolation system (Using React).
+- [] Try a coupling technique as done in some one tutorial exercises exercise (probability M1).